 Still, many people waited in the surrounding roads until deep into the night, celebrating the occasion.

 “I have been living in Dhaka for the last 22 years.
+I haven’t seen it so colourful, full of life,” said Saiful Islam, a garment merchandiser.

 The local authorities have renovated the streets, painted the road sides and footpaths and residents have festooned their homes and neighbourhoods, giving the otherwise dusty city a new look.